ibexa/documentation-developer/docs/api/creating_custom_rest_api_response.old.md

 ## Fetching the modified response
 TODO: It's hard to see the customization compared to the default response
+TODO: `"commentsCount": null` looks like a bad example.
+Maybe something more generic?
+Like adding System URL Alias to Location?

 After following all the steps you should see an example of the modified API response below.
 As you see `media-type` is correctly interpreted and `commentsCount` is also appended (it's `null` as you did not provide any logic to fetch it).
 Please note that you should set a proper `Accept` header value.
 For this example: `application/my.api.VersionList+json`.